WCAG best practices - general (low-code)

 ### **Reusability of complex components (dynamic names)**

-If a given **complex component** is used **multiple times** – e.g. in an application template or as an element of another complex component - you can set **different ariaLabel and ariaDescription values**, depending on the usage context.
+If a given **complex component** is used **multiple times** – e.g. in an application template or as an element of another complex component - it is possible to define for its fields **different ariaLabel and ariaDescription values**, depending on the context of use.

-For example: the field "**First name**" may have a different description for the applicant and another for the co-applicant.
+For example: the field "**First name**" may have a different description for the applicant and a different one for the co-applicant.

 * Go to the tab **Translations**.